The Daily Journal (New Jersey): History

 Max Leuchter and his wife, Cecelia Bass Leuchter founded The Vineland Times and merged it with The Vineland Journal in 1942.
-The Leuchter family sold the paper to The Evening News Association of Detroit in 1973.
+The Leuchter family sold the paper to The Evening News Association in Detroit in 1973.
 The Millville Daily was acquired at the same time.
-Gannett bought The Evening News Association in 1985.The Daily Journal took its current name in 1988 with the merger of the Millville Daily into Vineland Times-Journal.
+Gannett bought The Evening News Association in 1985.

+The Daily Journal took its current name in 1988 with the merger of the Millville Daily into Vineland Times-Journal.